 - Steamed rice

-- Heat oil in a pan or pot over medium-high heat.
+- Heat the vegetable oil in a frying pan over medium-high heat.

-- Flip the egg with a spatula and cook the other side for another half minute.
+- Once one side golden and the egg mixture holds together, flip the egg with a spatula and fry the other side for another minute or until golden.

-- Serve the omelet on rice with Sriracha sauce and enjoy!
+- Turn off the heat and serve the Thai omelette on a bed of warm steamed rice with Sriracha sauce or ketchup and enjoy!